GongZheng-Justin/Channel3d/README.md

 # Channel3d
-&emsp;**Channel3d** is an efficient second- /fourth-order finite-difference direct numerical simulation (DNS) solver with versatile viscous treatments, also with the ability to handle different boundary conditions.
+&emsp;**Channel3d** is an efficient second- /fourth-order finite-difference direct numerical simulation (DNS) solver with versatile viscous treatments, also with the ability to handle different boundary conditions:

+* versatile viscous treatmens.
+The viscous term can be handled full implicitly, full explicitly, or partial implicitly
+* have the ability to handle periodic, no-slip and free-slip boundary conditions
+* second-order spatial accuray in non-periodic directions, fourth-order scheme is also available for periodic directions
+* FFT-based method is used for Pressure Poisson Equation (PPE)
+* Alternating direction implicit (ADI) is adopted for Helmholtz equations
+* MPI parallelization by means of pencil distributed decomposition, using [2DECOMP&FFT](http://www.2decomp.org/)

 ## Installation
 &emsp;During developing this solver, I often try my best to make it easy-to-understand and easy-to-use.
 As for compilation, present solver only has the following two prerequisites: